 - Serve hot with Greek yogurt and whole grain toast.

-Freezer Meal: Saute just turkey until small pieces.
+- Freezer Meal: Saute just turkey until small pieces.
 Add all ingredients to gallon size bags with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
 Freeze for up to 3 months.
-Then cook from frozen with broth for 22 mins (brown rice) or 10 mins (white rice) on High pressure with QPR or NPR.
+Cook from frozen with broth for 22 mins (brown rice) or 10 mins (white rice) on High pressure with QPR or NPR.

 - Don’t pre-cook rice: You add uncooked rice to Instant Pot.